ccibeekeoc42/MakeMoreEngine/README.md

 print(f'Normalized NNL: {nnl/n:.4f}')
 ```

-### Neural Networks (Bigrams)
+### Bigram Method (Neural Networks)
-Given that the probability density lookup approach for the bigram language model was overly simplictic, we attempt to achieve better performance (minimized loss) using Neural Networks (NN).
+Given that the above explicit counting lookup approach for the bigram language model was overly simplictic, we attempt to achieve better performance (minimized loss) using Neural Networks (NN).

 Our goal with NN is to find the set of parameters that minimize the NLL loss calculated in the above section.
 These said paramaters were stored in a lookup table format in the previous section but in this section, we would calculate/ tune the paramaters using a neural network to minimize the loss.